varunsanjeevula/NetworkWalks-Intership/README.md

 A custom NAT Network using the `10.0.0.0/24` address space was created, and Kali Linux was configured with the static IPv4 address `10.0.0.2/24`, gateway `10.0.0.1`, and DNS server `8.8.8.8`.

-The network configuration was tested successfully using `ping google.com`, confirming both DNS resolution and Internet connectivity.
+The network configuration was tested successfully using `ping google.com`, confirming DNS resolution and Internet connectivity.

 Finally, a VirtualBox snapshot was created to preserve the working state of the environment and provide a reliable recovery point for future cybersecurity exercises.